jsogarro/codestars/week_5/problemSet6.md

 ## Coding Exercises

 1) Create a Travel iPhone application.
 The application should include a launch screen and a table view that displays a list of destinations that navigate to a detail view.
 The detail view should contain a label for the name, an imageview for the image and a textview for a description about the destination.
-In addition, your app should have a tab bar interface with a tab linked to your destinations list, an about page with details about your app and a bio page with details about yourself.
+In addition, your app should have a tab bar interface with a tab linked to your destinations list, an About page with details about your app and a Bio page with details about yourself.

 ## Writing Assignment